 Information for prospective Indian students on the APS certificate

 Applicants for Master's degree programs from India have to have their certificates checked by the Academic Evaluation Centre (APS India) of the German Embassy in New Delhi before they can apply in Germany.
+The TU Dortmund sends a weekly report to the APS office with the data of the applicants who are admitted to the study program at the TU Dortmund, in order to accelerate the process.
 After a positive review, they receive an APS certificate, which must be submitted as part of the application.

 The following applies for the Winter semester 2023/2024: